Book reviews are a tricky business.

 How do I rate a book?

-This is where alot of confusion sets in because alot of people consider 3 stars as a terrible rating.
+This is where a lot of confusion sets in because many people consider 3 stars as a terrible rating.
 It´s not.
 In fact- 3 is more than half of 5 and that means it´s still a good rating.

 5 stars – Absolutely fantastic book!
-Fully recoommendable.
+Fully recommendable.

 4 stars – a great read that I can also recommend.